kordless/grub-2.0/README.md

 [Bookmark and index](https://mitta.us/https://github.com/kordless/grub-2.0/) this page using [Mitta.us](https://mitta.us/).

 ## Credits
 *"Your ideas don't stink.
-Just make sure they become a reality."* - **Igor Stojanovski, architect and author of Grub 1.0.**
+Just make sure they become a reality."* - **Igor Stojanovski, architect and author of the original Grub**

 Thanks, Igor.
 I forgot this for a while, but I am "keeping" it clearly in mind now.